beginning of content

 Health checks and risk assessments

-You can get your blood pressure, cholesterol or blood sugar tests at a pharmacy, and you can share these results with your GP.
 Your GP is best placed to help you understand what these results mean as part of your overall health management.

 Vaccinations

-Support for children and babies
+Support for mothers, children and babies

-Pharmacists provide advice and products to help you treat common baby conditions such as nappy rash, eczema, cradle cap, constipation, fever, pain and teething.
-They can tell you if your child needs to see a doctor.
-They can tell you which medicines are safe for your child and how to work out the right dose for them.
-Some pharmacies offer a baby-care service to weigh and measure your baby, and they may have nurses or midwives available for consultation.
+Pharmacists can also advise which medicines are safe for your child and how to work out the right dose for them.
+Some pharmacies offer a baby-care service to weigh and measure your baby.
+They may have nurses or midwives available for consultation.

 Self-care and lifestyle assessments